The 2021 Summer Program in Population Health will be begin June 21 with three courses available on demand through the summer.

 Professionals and students working in public health, health care, local and state government, community health, health data analytics and academia.

 Continuing education credits will be available for certified health education specialists, registered sanitarians and those certified in public health.
+Credit for courses will be reported to the CE Boards in October 2021 at the conclusion of the Summer Program.

 Please contact the Center at firstname.lastname@example.org or 614-292-2291 for more information about contact hours